 I’ve been working in the translation industry since early 2017 and I have never met a translator (a successful one, that is) who doesn’t do this.
-Those who lack such a commitment will always struggle to maintain a solid connection with their clients and make ends meet.
+Those who lack the commitment will always struggle to maintain a solid connection with their clients and make ends meet.

 This may sound daunting if you have never run a business before.
 No need to fear!
-At the end of the day, it is just like any other skill that requires a learning curve.
+At the end of the day, it’s just like any other skill that requires a learning curve.

 Some of the things you should do include:

-- Creating a professional-looking website to advertise your services.
+- Create a professional website to advertise your services.

-- Running your home office like you would run a company’s office.
+- Run your home office like you would run a company’s office.

-- Finding ways to increase productivity during office hours.
+- Find ways to increase productivity during office hours.

-- Handling every customer enquiry promptly and professionally.
+- Handle every customer enquiry promptly and professionally.

-- Keeping good track of your business’s financial performance (annual income, gross and net profit, etc.)
+- Keep good track of your business’s financial performance (annual income, gross and net profit, etc.)

-- Being duly informed about your taxes and how to be tax efficient.
+- Keep yourself duly informed about your taxes and how to be tax efficient.

-- Finding new ways of getting regular work from customers and exploring new streams of income.
+- Find new ways of getting regular work from customers and explore new streams of income.